🎯 Skills

 dark-history English Western dark history β€” Medieval mystery, Tudor intrigue, gothic tales, true crime "Write a script about Salem witch trials", "Start ep1 - Jack the Ripper"

-Auto-detection: Genre is auto-detected from your input language.
-Use --genre yadam or --genre dark-history to override.
+Auto-detection: Genre is auto-detected from your input language and topic keywords.
+Use --genre yadam, --genre dark-history, or --genre bespoke to override.

 yadam Meta-Prompts